dcloud-ca/ca.dcloud.ICAClient/README.md

 When you build the app, it will automatically grab the most recent versions of Workspace and HDX RTME.
 Therefore, if Citrix has published new verions you can update your flatpak app by simply re-running the *flatpak-builder* command listed above.
 However, you may need to empty the .flatpack-builder folder (located in the folder where you previously built the app), as Flatpak may see the build manifest hasn't changed and therefore use the cached files from the previous build, rather than re-downloading and grabbing the latest installers.

 ## Notes
 I have not tested this extensively by any means, not all features of Citrix Workspace may work, or work stably.
 So far I've basically only used it to connect to my workstation via Remote PC, and verified that Skype works when doing so.
-If you find a feature that doesn't work please raise a bug.